Promptly-Technologies-LLC/dir-diary/README.md

 ## Contributing

 We welcome contributions!
 Feel free to submit pull requests for new features, improvements, or bug fixes.
 Please make sure to follow best practices and include unit tests using the pytest framework.
+Before making contributions, please consult the 'Roadmap' section below.

 For any issues, please [create an issue on GitHub](https://github.com/Promptly-Technologies-LLC/dir-diary/issues).